Insights

 Cost Analysis Results

 · The total compliance cost, including fuel costs, can vary significantly depending on the market price of SUs.
 For example, if the SU price is USD 250 (red) versus USD 380 (blue), the overall cost structure changes.
-In general, vessels that exceed the Base Target are likely to choose to buy carbon credits at lower market prices (e.g., USD 250) rather than pay the maximum 380 USD/tCO2eq compliance fee.
+In general, vessels that exceed the Base Target are likely to choose to buy carbon credits at lower market prices (e.g., USD 250) rather than pay the maximum 380 USD/tCO₂ compliance fee.

-However, it is important to note that this analysis does not yet account for potential rewards for Zero or Near-Zero (ZNZ) fuels, which the IMO is expected to finalize by March 1, 2027.
+However, it is important to note that this analysis does not yet account for potential rewards for Zero or Near Zero (ZNZ) fuels, which the IMO is expected to finalize by March 1, 2027.
 The level of these rewards could significantly impact the cost-effectiveness of exceeding the Direct Compliance Target, making it a critical factor in future compliance strategies.

 Need for Comprehensive Response Strategies and Long-Term R&D Planning

-Response to Global Greenhouse Gas Emission Regulations: Strategic Choices and Future Prospects of Ship Energy-Saving Technologies
+Response to Global Greenhouse Gas Emission Regulations: Strategic Choices and Future Prospects of Ship Energy Saving Technologies

-Recently, the International Maritime Organization (IMO) announced a firm target to achieve 'Net-Zero' greenhouse gas emissions by 2050 for the international shipping sector.
+Recently, the International Maritime Organization (IMO) announced a firm target to achieve 'net-zero' greenhouse gas emissions by 2050 for the international shipping sector.
 This sets an important benchmark for the sustainable development of the shipping industry and indicates that international carbon emission regulations will likely become even stricter in the future.
-These changes provide shipping companies with the opportunity to reconsider their existing operational practices and adopt new technologies.
+These changes provide shipping companies the opportunity to reconsider their existing operational practices and adopt new technologies.

 This article aims to provide useful information that can help shipping companies strategically adopt energy-saving technologies to achieve successful outcomes.
 It will present valuable insights from various perspectives, including the types of energy-saving technologies, energy-saving mechanisms, the effectiveness of responding to greenhouse gas regulations through technology , and future economic viability projections.